Code-Institute-Submissions/Kacper015-battleship-game_JulyResub/README.md

 Another bug that I have found is called W292 which says no newline at the end of the file.

+Last bug I have found is E501 and this means that one of the lines are too long in my code.

 ## Deployment

 I have deployed my website on heroku.
 [Heroku](https://heroku.com/)